-The New Palace was commissioned by King Friedrich in the first half of the 1750s.
-The building plans were drawn up by Büring and Manger on the basis of sketches by King Friedrich.
+The New Palace was commissioned by King Frederick in the first half of the 1750s.
+The building plans were drawn up by Büring and Manger on the basis of sketches by King Frederick.
 Originally, the palace was to be built on the southern axis of Sanssouci Palace on the Havel.
 The Seven Years War changed the plans.
 On the one hand, the start of construction was delayed and, on the other hand, the palace was relocated to the western end of the park’s main avenue.

 The inauguration of the castle took place on July 19, 1768.
 It was later supplemented by numerous extensions.
 Today communes, farm buildings, side wings, coach houses, colonnades and a triumphal gate belong to the palace complex.
 The completion is therefore dated to the year 1769.

 Architecture of New Palace

 The New Palace is a baroque palace and consists of a three-winged corps de logis (residential wing) around a courtyard with low side wings.
 The three-wing system has a front length of 220 meters.
 The facade is characterized by a reddish brick pattern and fluted Corinthian pilasters made of sandstone in colossal order.
 The red brick was only painted on for cost reasons.

 Opposite are two communs.
 These farm buildings were connected by an underground corridor and were used to accommodate the servants, kitchens, entourage of guests and the court administration.
 They are also connected by a semicircular colonnade.
 They form the splendid conclusion of the park.

 „Originally, the Communs were also supposed to block the view of the swamps behind the park.“

 The middle section of the two-and-a-half-storey building – with a mezzanine – is crowned by a huge, functionless 55 meter high main dome.
 The Three Graces group is located on the dome.
 The dome is only used for architectural decoration and has no other purpose.
 It does not contain any space.